PaimaStudios/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 - NFT bridging
 - Message passing

-However, given that no system is instantaneous (even when monitoring multiple chains as different chains have different block times and finality), we need special handling when we need to assert the user still holds the NFT (in other words, they haven't sold the NFT since the last time we got an update from the different chain about the ownership status).
-To enable this, we have built a way to time-lock their NFTs (self-custodial) which gives the game time to detect if the user is trying to move their NFT.
+Paima Engine helps developers overcome problems with connecting multiple ecosystems (even when monitoring multiple chains,  different chains have different block times and finality making solutions non-trivial) by providing a wide-variety of options to different use-cases including special handling of cases where we need to assert the user still holds the NFT (in other words, they haven't sold the NFT since the last time we got an update from the different chain about the ownership status).

-You can find more about the idea [here](../700-multichain-support/1-projected-nfts/1-introduction.mdx)
+You can find more about the idea [here](../700-multichain-support/1-nfts/1-introduction.mdx)

 ## Non-custodial L2s